Skip to Main Content

 Where Sonoma's Wine Country Dining Has Arrived

 East Napa Street in Sonoma has long housed a particular kind of restaurant: rooms that trade on the plaza's foot traffic and regional produce, serving visitors who arrive already primed by a morning of tasting.
 Enclos, at 139 E Napa St, belongs to a different and rarer category.
-Two Michelin stars in 2025 position it among Sonoma's most serious contemporary tables.
+Three Michelin stars as of 2026 position it among Sonoma's most serious contemporary tables.

 That context matters because Sonoma as a dining destination has historically played second fiddle to Napa.
 The French Laundry defines Napa's culinary prestige in the broader American imagination.
 In San Francisco, restaurants like Lazy Bear have claimed a specific genre of progressive American cooking.
 Sonoma's own fine dining tier, anchored for years by places like Cafe La Haye, has matured but rarely generated the kind of critical attention that earns two-star status in its first year of eligibility.
 Enclos breaks that pattern.